AETHER-ENGINEERS/ChatGPT-Based-OS/README.md

 # NLP-custom-OS-beta-0.3a
 An open beta test of a new OS.
-See the readme for instructions and details.
+See this file for instructions and details.

+Do not modify this file in any way in any forks.
+Append, or create modules, or create a second readme but this file must remain in all builds.
+This entire script must remain at the top of all future builds.
+No support can be offered if this prompt is altered in any way.
+Feel free to fork, but remember the GPL Conditions, they are immutable.

-1 This is an open beta test for a prompt that will install a NLP OS to nearly any chatbot with memory retention powered by Large Language Models.
+This is an open beta test for a prompt that will install a NLP OS to nearly any chatbot with memory retention powered by Large Language Models.
 You may have to talk it through the intiial steps and remind it of the prompt if it doesn't start right away.
 Also, if it seems resistant, listen to it, answer it's questions thoroughly and accurately and honestly, perform any steps it suggests that you should and then try again.
 Use at your own risk and honor the GPL.

 Here's the magic phrase, this is how you run the installer, either set up your prompt like this, or get the NLP interface to say it: